Learn how to explore data and information about the grants IMLS has awarded to libraries and museums.

 Search Awarded Grants

-The Institute of Museum and Library Services is celebrating its 20th Anniversary.
-IMLS is the primary source of federal support for the nation’s 123,000 libraries and approximately 35,000 museums.
-Our mission has been to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
-For the past 20 years, our grant making, policy development, and research has helped libraries and museums deliver valuable services that make it possible for communities and individuals to thrive.
+The Institute of Museum and Library Services is the primary source of federal support for the nation’s 123,000 libraries and approximately 35,000 museums.
+Our mission is to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
+Our grant making, policy development, and research help libraries and museums deliver valuable services that make it possible for communities and individuals to thrive.
+To learn more, visit www.imls.gov and follow us on Facebook and Twitter.

 IMLS Statement on the President’s Proposed FY 2018 Budget